treybradley/AutomaticSampleDetection/README.md

 # AutomaticSampleDetection
 This is a repository for my masters in music technology thesis project, Experiments in Automatic Sample Detection in Hip Hop Music.
-The plots within the main script, 1c_FFNMF.ipynb, illustrate the different steps along the source separation aproach to automatic sample detection, as described in my thesis document.
+The plots within the script, ffnmfDtwPlots.ipynb, illustrate the different steps along the source separation aproach to automatic sample detection, as described in my thesis document.

-Please contact me if you would like the thesis document (.pdf) and the audio data and annotations (.csv) that were used in this project.
+Please contact me if you would like the thesis document (.pdf) or the audio data and annotations (.csv) that were used in this project.

 Abstract: